kitaird/rl-gridworld/README.md

 ## Configuration

 The gridworld layout can be adjusted in the `src/env/gridworld-config.yml` file.
+Multiple terminal states are possible.
+Rewards and terminal states are decoupled.
+The dimensions of the grid are adjustable.
+One can try out multiple sizes and test each algorithm with it.
 It can be configured the following way:
 ### Gridworld configuration
 * **Horizon**: The maximum number of steps the agent can take in the environment (defines truncation)